Vidya Sagar VOBBILISETTI

 My primary research centers on experimental particle physics, but I’m passionate about several related areas:

-- Scientific Computing: Developing and implementing computational methods to analyze complex particle physics data,
+• Scientific Computing: Developing computational methods to analyze complex particle physics data,

-- Science Communication: Making complex physics concepts accessible to broader audiences through clear, engaging explanations.
+• Science Communication: Making complex physics concepts accessible to broader audience through clear, engaging explanations.

 latest posts